 Step 2: CABHI will review and evaluate the submitted applications, including project scope, timeline, deliverables and expected outcomes, against the selection criteria and select finalists

-Step 3: Finalists will be scheduled for phone-interviews during the week of August 6, 2019.
+Step 3: Finalists will be scheduled for phone-interviews to take place from August 14 to August 20, 2019.

 Step 4: Successful and unsuccessful applicants will be notified via email by August 16, 2019.